Get your home holiday-ready 🎄 SEE ALL IDEAS

 Inorganic acids or alkalis are poor options for the health of your septic tank.
 These powerful compounds, such as sulfuric acid or lye, are capable of punching a hole through almost any clog, but their harsh chemical makeup destroys the necessary natural bacteria in the tank, halting the anaerobic digestion process.

-If that digestion process inside the tank is impeded, raw sewage leaks into the drain field.
+If that digestion process inside the tank is impeded, raw sewage will leak into the drain field.
 This could result in unpleasant odors, leakage into local groundwater, and clogged pipes.
 The corrosive nature of these treatments also makes them harmful to pipes, tank walls, and distribution boxes, leading to premature weakening of the septic system.

 Hydrogen Peroxide